cornell-brg/blimp/README.md

 ## Test Arguments

-The testing framework supports a few arguments for ease of testing, using SystmeVerilog's `+` notation to pass arguments to the main simulator:
+The testing framework supports a few arguments for ease of testing, using SystemVerilog's `+` notation to pass arguments to the main simulator:

  - `+filter=<text>`: Runs only tests that have `<text>` in their name
  - `+v`: Increases verbosity to enable linetracing